moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/external-assets-erc20.md

 ## Add Token to an EVM Wallet {: #add-token-to-evm-wallet }

 If you want to interact with your appchain's registered external assets like you would with an ERC-20, you can add them to your wallet using the precompile address prefix and the asset ID.
-This section will walk you through adding a external asset to [MetaMask](/builders/toolkit/ethereum-api/wallets/metamask/){target=\_blank}.
+This section will walk you through adding an external asset to [MetaMask](/builders/toolkit/ethereum-api/wallets/metamask/){target=\_blank}.

 To get started, open up MetaMask and make sure you are connected to your appchain and: